Gabaldonlab/jloh/README.md

 ![Example](images/example.png)

+# Modules

+## JLOH sim

+This module generates a copy of a reference sequence in FASTA format, introducing a series of mutations selected randomly over the sequence of each scaffold/chromosome.
+Optionally, the module can include a series of LOH blocks defined by percentage of the whole genome (e.g. 20%).

+The output is:
+- the mutated reference sequence in FASTA format
+- a tab-separated file with all the introduced SNPs, with positions annotated in 1-based format including reference and alternative allele
+- a BED file with all the introduced LOH blocks, hence in 0-based half-open format

 ## JLOH g2g

 This program is made for extracting regions of high sequence identity between two genome sequences in FASTA format.
 The input are the two sequences, and the output is a bed file representing the regions that are depleted of SNPs between the two genomes.